onedesign/generator-one-base/README.md

 ## Gulp Sub-Generator

-If you want to add or update the gulp setup for an an existing project (or a project previously created with `generator-one-base`) you can use the `gulp` sub-generator on its own:
+If you want to add or update the gulp setup for an existing project (or a project previously created with `generator-one-base`) you can use the `gulp` sub-generator on its own:

 ```bash
 cd project/to/run/generator